Polish People's Republic: 1945–1956

 Over the coming years, private industry was nationalised, the land seized from the pre-war landowners and redistributed to the lower-class farmers, and millions of Poles were transferred from the lost eastern territories to the lands acquired from Germany.
 Poland was now to be brought into line with the Soviet model of a "people's democracy" and a centrally planned socialist economy.
 The government also embarked on the collectivisation of agriculture, although the pace was slower than in other satellites: Poland remained the only Eastern Bloc country where individual farmers dominated agriculture.

 Through a careful balance of agreement, compromise and resistance — and having signed an agreement of coexistence with the communist government — cardinal primate Stefan Wyszyński maintained and even strengthened the Polish church through a series of failed government leaders.
 He was put under house arrest from 1953 to 1956 for failing to punish priests who participated in anti-government activity.

-Bierut died in March 1956 and was replaced with Edward Ochab, who held the position for seven months.
+Bierut died in March 1956 and was replaced by Edward Ochab, who held the position for seven months.
 In June, workers in the industrial city of Poznań went on strike, in what became known as 1956 Poznań protests.
 Voices began to be raised in the Party and among the intellectuals calling for wider reforms of the Stalinist system.
 Eventually, power shifted towards Gomułka, who replaced Ochab as party leader.
 Hardline Stalinists were removed from power and many Soviet officers serving in the Polish Army were dismissed.
 This marked the end of the Stalinist era.

 1970s and 1980s

 The 1970 Polish protests were put down by the communist authorities and Milicja Obywatelska.
-The riots resulted in the deaths of 42 people and over 1,000 injured.
+The riots resulted in the deaths of 42 people and over 1,000 injuries.